vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 sūtras 300 B. C-100 A. D.-Arthasāstra of Kautilya (rather Dearer the

-former date than the latter ) 150 B. C.--100 A, D. The Mahābhāsya of Patañjalı (probably nearer
+former date than the latter ) 150 B. C.--100 A, D. The Mahābhāṣya of Patañjalı (probably nearer

 the former date than the latter) 200 B, C.-100 A, D.-Manusmrti